bufemc/a1fbox/README.md

     - socket shutdown by stopping might lead to BrokenPipe exception in listener
 - CallBlocker
     - still very basic, missing: handling for failing requests, area_code determination, logging
+- Missing unit tests and a better package structure

+#### Alternatives
+If you search an alternative in PHP for automated call blocking, check out [fbcallrouter].
+This project by Volker Pueschel aka blacksenator gave me some impulses.

 #### Guessed parameters for call monitor types (there is no official document?)
 If anyone knows an official document please tell me!